Wow, it has been a long time

 Happy Birthday– and the rest of the story

-Posted in Uncategorized on September 4, 2008 by timmccoy
+Posted in Jacob's Story on September 4, 2008 by timmccoy

 So, today is the big day.
 I am the father of a teenager.
 Happy Birthday Jacob.
 I hope you have a big cake and lots of presents.